huggingface/huggingface_hub/docs/hub/how-to-upstream.md

    >>> repo = Repository(local_dir="my-model", clone_from="<user>/<model_id>")
    ```

-You can also attribute a Git username and email to a cloned repository by specifiying the `git_user` and `git_email` parameters.
+You can also attribute a Git username and email to a cloned repository by specifying the `git_user` and `git_email` parameters.
 When users commit to that repository, Git will be aware of the commit author.

 ```python
 >>> repo = Repository(